john32b/djFlixel/readme.md

 **Language:** Haxe 3.x
 **Requires:** haxeflixel 4.x (dev)

-__djFlixel__  is a library containing various helpers and tools library for haxeflixel.
+__djFlixel__  is a library containing various helpers and tools for haxeflixel.
 I created this during the development of my other game projects.
 Feel free to use it, study it, fork it, or whatever :-)

 ####  [!!
 CLICK HERE FOR A QUICK DEMO !!](http://bit.ly/djflx)